 Well, not necessarily.
 There are plenty of creative tactics your tech startup can use to garner attention and make an impression in the headlines during that all-important holiday season.
 Combine them with a solid system for collecting journalist contacts, and you’ll be in a good position.

 This is an obvious one for anyone who’s worked in communications or marketing before, but your Christmas planning should really get going when everyone else is on the beach sipping on something cool.
 To make sure you don’t fall behind during the holiday season, get everything scheduled and decide your PR strategy by June or July.

 Your plan should encompass everything from the content you’ll create (for your blog, and for social media) to the events you plan to hold (more on that later).
 Not only will this make the run-up to the holidays a lot easier, but it’ll also give you time to adjust plans and tweak content as you get closer to the deadline.
 The press will appreciate it too, as they can fill in those content gaps early.

 Use holiday themes in your content

 Everyone says the holiday season starts earlier every year.
 While that’s technically not true, people definitely get excited about it much sooner than they used to.
 As the nights get longer and the air gets chillier, people are on the hunt on social media for things to make them feel festive.
-No doubt you’ll be doing something festive with your work-space, so why not put that to use as content?
+No doubt you’ll do something festive with your work space, so why not put that to use as content?